faldi-aqi/kintone-certification/readmeBak.md

 **Revision History**:

 - Version 0.1 - Initial draft by Muhamad Rifaldi on 12-06-2024.
-- Version 0.2 - New Process Management by Muhamad Rifaldi on 20-06-2024.
+- Version 0.2 - New Process Mangement by Muhamad Rifaldi on 20-06-2024.
-- Version 0.5 - Revamp the whole auto recommend assignee, add validation to excel files on 27-06-2024
-- Version 1.0 - Demo Version by Muhamad Rifaldi on 28-06-2024.
+- Version 1.0 - Demo Version by Muhamad Rifaldi on 26-06-2024.

 ---